Obama's top aide takes blame for U.S. absence in Paris march

 McDonough said he especially regretted the decision because the attention it drew "covered up and obfuscated the very good progress that our intelligence agencies, our law enforcement agencies" have made in confronting security threats as well as U.S. cooperation with the French and other European allies.

-"That's what we ought to be focussed on, but unfortunately the decisions I made obfuscated that effort.
-We're going to continue make sure we're focussed on that and working with our friends to make sure something like that doesn't happen again," he told NBC.
+"That's what we ought to be focused on, but unfortunately the decisions I made obfuscated that effort.
+We're going to continue make sure we're focused on that and working with our friends to make sure something like that doesn't happen again," he told NBC.

 Criticism about the decision has not come from official channels in France, where authorities have welcomed the support of U.S. officials.
 On Friday U.S. Secretary of State John Kerry, who speaks fluent French, visited Paris to offer condolences.